What is pain management?

 - The mind-body medicine team, which is available to teach you relaxation tools to help you manage pain, and to reduce the anxiety and fatigue related to cancer or its treatment

-For patients staying at the hospital, the pain management team conducts “comfort rounds” twice weekly.
+For patients staying at the hospital, the pain management team is available for referrals.
 During these visits, pain management practitioners thoroughly evaluate your pain level and assess how your pain management approach is working.
 Based on their evaluation, these clinicians will make modifications to your treatment plan as needed.

 Personalized treatment approach